-Taxpayers can apply to HMRC for advanced tax clearance ahead of implementing a range of different transactions and topics.
+Taxpayers can apply to HMRC for advance tax clearance ahead of implementing a range of different transactions and topics.
 It can be seen as a 'belt and braces' approach for many transactions, and buyers always check for it, so why do so many advisers not insist on it?

 Is it a matter of cost or is it just an attitude that if you follow 'the letter of the law' in a transaction, clearance is overkill?